copsTvFan/cops-episode-guide/readme.md

 Aired 2005-10-1.

-**Coast to Coast 82** (Lee County FL - 1:15 AM Car Pursuit) When officers respond to a home invasion robbery, they question the victims, who describe how an unknown suspect kicked in their front door and then demanded to see his wife.
-Las Vegas, NV/Pierce County WA
+**Coast to Coast 82**

+- (Lee County FL - 1:15 AM Car Pursuit) When officers respond to a home invasion robbery, they question the victims, who describe how an unknown suspect kicked in their front door and then demanded to see his wife.
+- Las Vegas, NV
+- Pierce County WA

 ### S18E02

 Aired 2005-12-3.

-**Coast to Coast 83** (Lee County FL - 8:53 PM Domestic Disturbance Call) Police respond to a domestic disturbance call and find a man who says he fears for his life because his wife is a belligerent, violent drunk.
-Las Vegas, NV/Fort Myers, FL
+**Coast to Coast 83**

+- (Lee County FL - 8:53 PM Domestic Disturbance Call) Police respond to a domestic disturbance call and find a man who says he fears for his life because his wife is a belligerent, violent drunk.
+- Las Vegas, NV
+- Fort Myers, FL

 ### S18E03

 Aired 2005-12-10.

-**Coast to Coast 84** (Las Vegas, NV - 10:01 PM Suspicious Vehicle) An officer stops a vehicle for a missing tail light and quickly discovers the driver is hiding a jar of methamphetamine.
-Lee County FL/Fort Worth, TX
+**Coast to Coast 84**

+- (Las Vegas, NV - 10:01 PM Suspicious Vehicle) An officer stops a vehicle for a missing tail light and quickly discovers the driver is hiding a jar of methamphetamine.
+- Lee County FL
+- Fort Worth, TX

 ### S18E04

 Aired 2005-11-5.

-**Coast to Coast 85** (Las Vegas, NV - 1:06 AM Suspicious Activity) A suspect pulled over for a traffic violation has felony warrants and tries to flee.
-Maricopa County AZ
+**Coast to Coast 85**

+- (Las Vegas, NV - 1:06 AM Suspicious Activity) A suspect pulled over for a traffic violation has felony warrants and tries to flee.
+- Maricopa County AZ

 ### S18E05

 Aired 2006-1-7.

-**Coast to Coast 86** (Las Vegas, NV - 9:41 PM Assistance Call) When an officer investigates a distress call from a nearby apartment complex, he attempts to detain an uncooperative male.
-Lee County FL
+**Coast to Coast 86**

+- (Las Vegas, NV - 9:41 PM Assistance Call) When an officer investigates a distress call from a nearby apartment complex, he attempts to detain an uncooperative male.
+- Lee County FL

 ### S18E06

 Aired 2006-1-14.

-**Coast to Coast 87** (Fort Myers, FL - 1:38 PM Man with a Gun/Should be AM) An officer responds to a call involving a concerned citizen who says he was approached by an armed man claiming to have used his gun in an bank robbery.
-Las Vegas, NV/Lee County FL
+**Coast to Coast 87**

+- (Fort Myers, FL - 1:38 PM Man with a Gun/Should be AM) An officer responds to a call involving a concerned citizen who says he was approached by an armed man claiming to have used his gun in an bank robbery.
+- Las Vegas, NV
+- Lee County FL

 ### S18E07

 Aired 2005-9-17.

-**Coast to Coast 88** (Gwinnett County GA - 6:05 PM Domestic Disturbance Call) Officers respond to a domestic disturbance call from a motel and find a woman irate with her boyfriend, whom she found in a truck with another woman.
-Las Vegas, NV/Maricopa County AZ
+**Coast to Coast 88**

+- (Gwinnett County GA - 6:05 PM Domestic Disturbance Call) Officers respond to a domestic disturbance call from a motel and find a woman irate with her boyfriend, whom she found in a truck with another woman.
+- Las Vegas, NV
+- Maricopa County AZ

 ### S18E08

 Aired 2005-9-10.

-**Coast to Coast 89** (Pittsburgh, PA - 12:22 AM Narcotics Surveillance) Narcotics Impact Squad - Sgt.
+**Coast to Coast 89**

+- (Pittsburgh, PA - 12:22 AM Narcotics Surveillance) Narcotics Impact Squad - Sgt.
 Jason Snyder says his unit is a Vice task force doing street level narcotics intervention, looking for open air transactions.
-Travis Co, TX - a robbery call turns out to be a disturbance with a bunch of drunks.
-Gwinnett County GA - A man riding a bike is hit by a car and knocked into the woods.
+- Travis Co, TX - a robbery call turns out to be a disturbance with a bunch of drunks.
+- Gwinnett County GA - A man riding a bike is hit by a car and knocked into the woods.

 ### S18E09

 Aired 2005-9-24.

-**Coast to Coast 90** (Las Vegas, NV - 9:20 PM Disturbance Call) Police are dispatched to a fast-food restaurant where a disturbed man has reportedly threatened a customer.
-Lee County FL/Las Vegas, NV
+**Coast to Coast 90**

+- (Las Vegas, NV - 9:20 PM Disturbance Call) Police are dispatched to a fast-food restaurant where a disturbed man has reportedly threatened a customer.
+- Lee County FL
+- Las Vegas, NV

 ### S18E10

 Aired 2006-01-21.

-**Coast to Coast 91** (Fort Myers, FL - 2:32 PM Sting Briefing) Officers utilize a taxi in a sting designed to apprehend street-level drug dealers.
-Las Vegas, NV/Fresno, CA
+**Coast to Coast 91**

+- (Fort Myers, FL - 2:32 PM Sting Briefing) Officers utilize a taxi in a sting designed to apprehend street-level drug dealers.
+- Las Vegas, NV
+- Fresno, CA

 ### S18E11

 Aired 2006-1-28.

-**Coast to Coast 92** (Las Vegas, NV - 8:31 PM Suspicious Vehicle Call) When an officer responds to a vandalism call, he assists a man who has physically detained a young man who was involved in the incident.
-Travis County TX/Atlanta, GA
+**Coast to Coast 92**

+- (Las Vegas, NV - 8:31 PM Suspicious Vehicle Call) When an officer responds to a vandalism call, he assists a man who has physically detained a young man who was involved in the incident.
+- Travis County TX
+- Atlanta, GA

 ### S18E12

 Aired 2006-3-4.

-**Coast to Coast 93** (Santa Ana, CA - 11:09 PM Street Patrol) Officer goes to a gun range to qualify.
+**Coast to Coast 93**

+- (Santa Ana, CA - 11:09 PM Street Patrol) Officer goes to a gun range to qualify.
 Officers encounter a young male in a bad neighborhood and upon searching his person they find a cocked gun and bullets.
+- Gwinnett County GA
-Gwinnett County GA/Las Vegas, NV
+- Las Vegas, NV

 ### S18E13

 Aired 2005-11-26.

-**Las Vegas Heat 2 Special Edition** (8:59 PM Fight Call) Two male college students try to steal a flamingo from a hotel; a routine traffic stop turns into a prostitution arrest.
+**Las Vegas Heat 2 Special Edition**

+- (8:59 PM Fight Call) Two male college students try to steal a flamingo from a hotel; a routine traffic stop turns into a prostitution arrest.

 ### S18E14

 Aired 2006-2-11.

-**Las Vegas Heat 3 Special Edition** (1:02 AM Suspicious Activity) While on routine patrol, officers observe a female pedestrian allowing a male stranger to kiss and fondle her in public.
+**Las Vegas Heat 3 Special Edition**

+- (1:02 AM Suspicious Activity) While on routine patrol, officers observe a female pedestrian allowing a male stranger to kiss and fondle her in public.

 ### S18E15

 Aired 2006-2-25.

-**Coast to Coast 94** (Gwinnett County GA - 9:38 PM Possible Drug Activity) When officers see a driver fail to signal a lane change, they attempt to pull him over and a high-speed chase ensues.
-Las Vegas, NV/Travis County TX
+**Coast to Coast 94**

+- (Gwinnett County GA - 9:38 PM Possible Drug Activity) When officers see a driver fail to signal a lane change, they attempt to pull him over and a high-speed chase ensues.
+- Las Vegas, NV
+- Travis County TX

 ### S18E16

 Aired 2006-2-4.

-**Coast to Coast 95** (Gwinnett County GA - 10:01 PM Fight Call) When an officer arrives at a residence, blood-curdling screams are heard.
-Las Vegas, NV/Travis County TX
+**Coast to Coast 95**

+- (Gwinnett County GA - 10:01 PM Fight Call) When an officer arrives at a residence, blood-curdling screams are heard.
+- Las Vegas, NV
+- Travis County TX

 ### S18E17